tuda-parallel/FTIO/artifacts/ipdps24/LAMMPS/README.md

 run		300
 ```

 After setting this up, generate the TMIO library (`libtmio.so`).
-For that, first navigate to the root directory of the cloned TMIO repo, then execute:
+For that, navigate to the root directory of the cloned TMIO repo, then execute:

 ```sh
 cd build
 make library
 ```

-This is also described in the [TMIO Github]( version 0.0.1 as described [here](/artifacts/ipdps24/README.md#ftio-version)).
+This is also described in the [TMIO Github](https://github.com/tuda-parallel/TMIO/?tab=readme-ov-file#installation).
 Copy the library `libtmio.so`, the LAMMPS executable, the input file `in.flow.pois`, and the sbatch script `sbatch.sh` to the same folder.
 Now, simply call the sbatch command:
 ```sh